hrydgard/ppsspp-site/docs/development/known-differences.md

 ## Color depth is not emulated accurately

 The PSP often renders at 16-bit color depth (either RGB555 or RGB565), but PPSSPP always renders with 32-bit color (full RGBA8888).

+## The OS is simulated, not emulated

+All of the PSP operating systems, like file I/O, GPU display list submission, kernel APIs like threading, timer access, and so on, are simulated.
+We don't run the actual OS code.
+This simulation is of course not 100% correct, there are differences in timing, error handling etc. We try to make it as close as possible, but it isn't really possible to get to 100%.

 ## And so much more...